Welchman Hall Gully

 The monkeys needed no directing.
 They are natural, uninhibited performers.
 If they don’t appear for their morning meal of ripe bananas, you might catch them swinging on the vines or grooming each other in the trees.
 Keep ’em peeled!
 (That’s your eyes, leaves the bananas for the monkeys…).

-Find out more about the Gully, the monkeys and the conservation work carried out here.
+To find out more about the Gully, the monkeys and the conservation work carried out at this very special place, click here.